RobertTalbert/discretecs/MTH325-Fall2022/course-documentation/MTH325-syllabus-F22.md

 * For help with **the GVSU network, email, or printing**: Email the GVSU IT Help Desk at helpdesk@gvsu.edu; or call (616)331-2101 or toll free (855)435-7488.
 For hours of operation and more information see https://www.gvsu.edu/it.
 * For help with **your computer:** Try the GVSU IT Help Desk (above) or contact your device's manufacturer or a computer store.
 * For help with **Perusall:** Contact **Perusall Help** at https://support.perusall.com.
+* For help with **Replit:** Log into Replit and click the "Help & shortcuts" button (which looks like a question mark) at the bottom of the right sidebar.
+For general help, search through https://docs.replit.com/.
 * For help with **any other technology:** Ask a question of a classmate (or me), seek out the help documentation in the tool you are using, or do a targeted Google search.
 :::